 Dylan Dominguez Waltz provided research and fine tuning on the questions.

-Photos in body of interview by Jeff Spirer.
+Photos by Jeff Spirer.